 Ex-Florida Democratic Rep. Corrine Brown sentenced for mail, wire and tax fraud involving sham charity

-Former Florida Democratic Congresswoman Corrine Brown was sentenced on Monday to five years in prison for mail, wire and tax fraud involving a sham charity.
+Former Florida Democratic Rep. Corrine Brown was sentenced on Monday to five years in prison for mail, wire and tax fraud involving a sham charity.

-A jury convicted Brown of stealing money from a bogus charity, One Door For Education, which purported to give scholarships to poor children.
+A jury convicted Brown of stealing money from a bogus charity, One Door For Education, which purported to give scholarships to poor children but instead filled the coffers of Brown and her associates.

-Federal prosecutors said she ran for office as a leader of democracy while stealing money and working to cover it up.
-Prosecutors said she and a top aide commited fraud by using donations for lavish parties and trips.
+Federal prosecutors said she and a top aide commited fraud by using donations for lavish parties and trips.

-The aide and another official accepted a plea deal and testified against Brown, who served in Congress for nearly 25 years.
+The aide and another official later accepted a plea deal and testified against Brown, who served in Congress for nearly 25 years.

 She was convicted in May on 18 of 22 charges.